The Cuyabeno: A Photo Essay

 The Laguna Grande

-The Laguna Grande is a large lake.
+The Laguna Grande is a large lake in the Western Cuyabeno.
 In November, it is full of water that comes only from the heavy rains that inundate the Amazon Basin during the summer months of June, July, and August.
 By January, the lake is dry.
-As the water recedes, it is easier to spot animals at night, especially caiman, but also harder to see creatures like jaguars and tapir.
+As the water recedes, it is easier to spot animals at night, especially caiman.
+Sometimes creatures like jaguars and tapir can be easier to see as they have to come further out of the forest to get to the water.
 However, water loving dolphins migrate further east towards Rio Aguarico.